mmistakes/minimal-mistakes/_drafts/zio-kafka.md

 case class Match(players: Array[Player])
 ```

-So, we need to define a decoder, that is an object that can transform the JSON string representation
-of a match in an instance of the `Match` class.
-Luckily, the ZIO ecosystem has a project that can
-help us: The [zio-json](https://github.com/zio/zio-json) library.
+So, we need to define a decoder, an object that can transform the JSON string representation of a match in an instance of the `Match` class.
+Luckily, the ZIO ecosystem has a project that can help us: The [zio-json](https://github.com/zio/zio-json) library.

-We are not going to go deeper in the zio-json library, since it's not the main focus of the article.
+We will not go deeper into the zio-json library since it's not the article's primary focus.
 However, let's see together the easiest way to declare a decoder and an encoder.
-So, we start with
-the decoder.
-If the class we want to decode has already the fields' names equal to the JSON fields,
-we can declare a `JsonDecoder` type class with just one line of code:
+So, we start with the decoder.
+If the class we want to decode has already the fields' names equal to the JSON fields, we can declare a `JsonDecoder` type class with just one line of code:

 ```scala
 object Player {